THANHTINHSHR/DWH-Stock-BigData/README.md

     - Download [wheels](https://drive.google.com/file/d/19l1vo4G3sWoPF1UYXeGnaES5Ny_m9Xm8/view?usp=drive_link).
 Extract and copy file `.whl` into folder `/wheels`

 ### 🐳 Docker Setup
- 📌 **Note: In Docker, the project runs as isolated containers and does not support an orchestrator.**
+ 📌 **Note: Project runs in isolated Docker containers without orchestration support.**

 1.  **Configure environment variables:**
     - Create a `.env` file in the project root (you can copy `.env.example` if provided in the repository) and populate it with your specific configuration values.